Written by Sara Fekri

 - Removing hot pixels

-- Subtracting the background
+- Subtracting the background and stacking images

-- Identifying stars and producing an HR diagram
+- Identifying stars and pairing them

 HR Diagram

-A Hertzberg-Russel (HR) diagram is plot of stars showing the relationship between the stars’ absolute magnitude versus their effective temperatures.
+A Hertzsprung-Russell (HR) diagram is plot of stars showing the relationship between the stars’ absolute magnitude versus their effective temperatures.
 The absolute magnitude corresponds to the stars’ luminosities with negative values being brighter.
 The effective temperature can be shown using the stellar classification, where the stars from O to M correspond to decreasing temperate on the x-axis.1

 An important feature in the HR diagram is the main sequence (MS), the region where the primary hydrogen-burning takes place within a star’s lifetime.
 Looking into detail where the MS ends, the “MS turn-off”, gives astronomers information about the age of the star cluster.